What Happens to Your Body When You’re Dehydrated

 Aside from having high blood sugar levels, some medications for diabetes like diuretics may cause diabetics to frequently urinate.

-It can be cause by alcohol and certain drugs like antihistamines, blood pressure medications, and antipsychotics.
+It can be cause by alcohol and certain drugs like antihistamines, blood pressure medications, ed treatment, VigRX Plus And VigRX Oil and antipsychotics.

 Who Is at Risk of Dehydration?